elotroalex/chiens/_texts/translation.md

 - No need to contradict me
 - I hear nothing
-- but disasters eager to replace the cities
+- but disasters eager to replace cities

 ---